 Modern rhetoric points out that governments rule via the consent of the governed, but most governments in history base their power in military might.
 “Consent” is defined by whether or not the populace is willing to die en masse to fight against a particularly corrupt ruler.
 Feudalism is the most obvious example of this — peasants pay taxes to support knights in exchange for defense against raids and were often slaughtered when they rebelled — but even trade centers like Timbuktu gained their economic power through protection of trade.
 “Tolls for patrols” is a time-honored path to power for a city-state.

 In his fabulous series The Traitor Son Cycle, set in an alternate fantasy Europe, Miles Cameron differentiates between countries that follow the Rule of Law and the Rule of War.
 The Rule of War is an explicitly might makes right system, where trial by combat determines guilt or innocence.
+The Norse hólmganga was a formalized system of trial by combat, for example.
 The Rule of Law, by contrast, limits the power of the nobility to run roughshod over anyone they think is weaker.
 Alba is still ruled by a monarch, though, whose fundamental contribution to society is military might.

 Modern governments do many things.
 Welfare programs see to the feeding of the poor.
 State-sponsored schools offer educations.
 But historically speaking, these tasks more often than not fell to ancient priests.